Princess Michael and the Duchess of Orléans Commemorate Diane of Poitiers

 Diane de Poitiers (1499-1566) was a mistress of King Henri II of France.
 Diane was said to be the brains behind his government, urging him to prosecution of the protestant hugenots.
 She was also involved in raising the children of the king and his wife Catherine de Medici.
 In 1559 the king got critically wounded in a jousting tournament.
 His wife, Catherine de Medici assumed control, restricting access to him.
 Although the king was alleged to have called out repeatedly for Diane, she was never summoned or admitted.
 Immediately after Henri’s funeral Catherine banished Diane to the chateau de Chaumont.
 Diane only stayed here for a short time, as she left the castle to settle in Chateau d’Anet, which was built for her by Henri.

 She was interred in a chapel next to the chateau d’Anet.
 But during the French revolution , her tomb was opened and her remains thrown into a mass grave.
 Two years ago her remains were found and dug up by French experts.
-They found high levels of gold in her hair, which was caused by drinkable gold – believed to preserve youth – used by Diane as a beauty elixir.Filed under British Royals, French Royals, Historical Royals
+They found high levels of gold in her hair, which was caused by drinkable gold – believed to preserve youth – used by Diane as a beauty elixir.Filed under France, Historical Royals, The United Kingdom

-Tagged Diane de Poitiers, Henri II, Princess Michael, The Duchess of Orléans.
+Tagged Diane de Poitiers, Henri II of France, Princess Michael of Kent, The Duchess of Orléans.